Enigma machine: Indicator

 This indicator scheme had two weaknesses.
 First, the use of a global initial position (Grundstellung) meant all message keys used the same polyalphabetic substitution.
 In later indicator procedures, the operator selected his initial position for encrypting the indicator and sent that initial position in the clear.
 The second problem was the repetition of the indicator, which was a serious security flaw.
 The message setting was encoded twice, resulting in a relation between first and fourth, second and fifth, and third and sixth character.
 These security flaws enabled the Polish Cipher Bureau to break into the pre-war Enigma system as early as 1932.
 The early indicator procedure was subsequently described by German cryptanalysts as the "faulty indicator technique".

 During World War II, codebooks were only used each day to set up the rotors, their ring settings and the plugboard.
 For each message, the operator selected a random start position, let's say WZA, and a random message key, perhaps SXT.
 He moved the rotors to the WZA start position and encoded the message key SXT.
 Assume the result was UHL.
 He then set up the message key, SXT, as the start position and encrypted the message.
 Next, he transmitted the start position, WZA, the encoded message key, UHL, and then the ciphertext.
 The receiver set up the start position according to the first trigram, WZA, and decoded the second trigram, UHL, to obtain the SXT message setting.
 Next, he used this SXT message setting as the start position to decrypt the message.
 This way, each ground setting was different and the new procedure avoided the security flaw of double encoded message settings.

-This procedure was used by Wehrmacht and Luftwaffe only.
-The Kriegsmarine procedures on sending messages with the Enigma were far more complex and elaborate.
+This procedure was used by Heer and Luftwaffe only.
+The Kriegsmarine procedures for sending messages with the Enigma were far more complex and elaborate.
 Prior to encryption the message was encoded using the Kurzsignalheft code book.
 The Kurzsignalheft contained tables to convert sentences into four-letter groups.
 A great many choices were included, for example, logistic matters such as refuelling and rendezvous with supply ships, positions and grid lists, harbour names, countries, weapons, weather conditions, enemy positions and ships, date and time tables.
 Another codebook contained the Kenngruppen and Spruchschlüssel: the key identification and message key.